 Staff and students may make a complaint about a breach of privacy through the Integrity and Standards Unit (ISU) portal, please see the ISU portal for details.

-Privacy statement last updated 21 October 2014.
+Privacy statement last updated 21 June 2016 (administrative update).

 If you have any queries about privacy at Curtin please contact: